jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Discuss/0_Discus.typ

 // -------------------------------- 3_Curv_2D ------------------------------- //
 *@chap_3_0_3 -*
-This subsection addressed the challenge of interpreting complex three-dimensional curvature data by developing transformation methods for two-dimensional analysis.
+This section addressed the challenge of interpreting complex three-dimensional curvature data by developing transformation methods for two-dimensional analysis.
 The mathematical framework established how to convert six-dimensional matrix representations ($bold(A)^(n times 6)$) into more manageable two-dimensional forms ($bold(A)^(n times 2)$).
 While three averaging approaches were initially proposed, mathematical analysis demonstrated that only two fundamentally different methods exist.
 These methods were systematically evaluated using a range of lift coefficients and internal pressures from $15 "MPa"$ to $110 "MPa"$.
 The analysis revealed that for the studied simulation model and load cases, the curvatures in the undisturbed region remained substantially below critical thresholds.
 This finding led to a practical conclusion potentially specific to the investigated simulation model.
 Under the analyzed load conditions, hydrogen could be substituted with an alternative filling agent in experimental structural validation testing.